 I’ve found that this side dish comfortably serves a dozen people!
 If you’re feeding a larger crowd, you may want to consider doubling this recipe.

-Can I Add Other Veggies Into This Dish?
+Can I Add Other Veggies To This Dish?

 Yes, you can add whatever you’d like based on your tastes!
 If you like eggs in your pasta salad those can even be added to this!